-Once you’re done with the above-mentioned steps, click on “Next” to go to the next step.
+Proceed to format: Once you’re done with the above-mentioned steps, click on “Next” to go to the next step.
 You’ll see the options you choose, in the form of a summarised message, on the screen.
 Go through them to make sure whether you chose the right ones.
 If needed, you can also go back to change an option.
-Once you’re sure, click on “Finish” at the bottom to start format Pendrive.
+Once you’re sure, click on “Finish” at the bottom to start format your pendrive.

 You might need to use your USB drives with various devices.
 For that, it must have the right software which is compatible with the computer’s system.
 Otherwise, you may face a wide range of issues when you connect the pendrive.
 So, formatting is one of the best ways to improve its performance.